jBarichivich/jbarichivich.github.io/index.md

 ### Awards & recent achievements

-2021 Scientific proposal reached the last stage of the [ERCstg 2021](https://erc.europa.eu/funding/starting-grants) and is under evaluation.
+2021 Scientific proposal **Long-term consequences of altered tree growth and physiology in the Earth System (CATES)** reached the last stage of the [ERCstg 2021](https://erc.europa.eu/funding/starting-grants) and is under evaluation.

 2020 Scientific proposal reached the last stage of the [ERCstg 2020](https://erc.europa.eu/funding/starting-grants) but not selected.